The Ordination of Women

 The Bible doesn’t teach that women should serve in the capacity of ordained ministers.
 Pastors and elders are the New Testament posts of the Old Testament priests.
 These roles were carried out only by men.
 And while many priests were prophets, no women prophets were priests.
 Amram and Jochebed had three children—Miriam, Aaron, and Moses (Exodus 7:1; 5:20).
-All three were prophets, but only the boys ministered as priests.
+All three were prophets, but only the males ministered as priests.

 Before sin, God created man and woman differently.
 He made the man from dust, but He made the woman out of the man (Genesis 2:21, 22).
 And while God named the man, it was the man who named the woman.
-“This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man” (Genesis 2:23; Genesis 3:20).
+Adam said of Eve, “This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man” (Genesis 2:23; Genesis 3:20).
 After sin, God also established a system of authority in which man would lead.
 “Unto the woman He said … thy desire shall be to thy husband, and he shall rule over thee” (Genesis 3:16).

-Paul shows the divine hierarchy in submission “For the husband is head of the wife, as also Christ is head of the church; and He is the Savior of the body.
+Paul showed the divine hierarchy in submission “For the husband is head of the wife, as also Christ is head of the church; and He is the Savior of the body.
 Therefore, just as the church is subject to Christ, so let the wives be to their own husbands in everything” (Ephesians 5:23, 24).

 In His service,